reinierl/docile-charge-point/README.md

  * Unified form of error collection and handling in the interpreter [X]

- * Expectations over more than one message (expectAnyOf, expectInAnyOrder, expectEventually)
+ * Expectations over more than one message (expectAnyOf, expectInAnyOrder, expectEventually) [-]

  * Including DSL for test names?
+[X]

- * Result formatting, process return code
+ * Result formatting, process return code [X]

- * Connection based on command-line args, not supplied in script
+ * Connection based on command-line args, not supplied in script [X]

- * Execute all tests in a certain DIR
+ * Execute all tests in a certain DIR, or runtime-loading [X]

+ * Now still:

+     - output formatting /verbosity control

+     - split out of RunTest: runtime loading, test running, test formatting

+     - doc in README

+     - fat jar + runscript?

 ---